csinenglish/beautiful-jekyll/_events/2019-12-07-hour-of-code.md

 <p style="color: red; font-weight: bold">>>>>> PLEASE check and correct alert issues and delete this message and the inline alerts.<hr></p>

-Hour of Code 2019 Event Report
+Hour of Code 2019 Event Report (Ver 0)